Perry Bhandal: Early life

 Bhandal was born in Taplow, England, and is of Sikh heritage.
 He received a BSc from the University of Manchester, followed by M.A. degrees in film and creative writing from Brunel University.

 Career

 In May 2009, Bhandal founded the film production company Kirlian Pictures and began developing his debut feature, Interview with a Hitman.

 He shot the film in 18 days in August 2011 on location in Newcastle and Bucharest.
 It had its market premiere at the Cannes Film Festival in May 2012 and was later released theatrically in the UK on 20 July 2012, and in the US on 5 March 2013.

 Bhandal directed his second feature, the Rumi-inspired science fiction fantasy thriller The Last Boy, in 2017.
 The film was released in 2019.

-In 2024, Bhandal wrote, directed, and produced Okay, It’s Time to Go, a dystopian short film created entirely using generative tools.
-The 38-minute film explores the societal impact of a fictional suicide device known as the "Stopwatch", examining themes of population ethics and personal autonomy.
-It was released on Amazon Prime in December 2024 and later expanded into an episodic mini-series.
-The second episode, titled The Death of Birth, was released in April 2024.
-The final episode, Press the Button, is scheduled for release in September 2025 on Amazon.
+In 2024, Bhandal wrote, directed and produced Okay, It’s Time to Go, an initial dystopian film project created using generative tools.
+The work explores the societal consequences of a fictional consumer suicide device known as the “Stopwatch”, examining themes including personal autonomy, population collapse, technology, corporate power and the ethics of choice.